 CAMBA's comprehensive approach yields powerful results.
 Last year, we:

-For 40 years, CAMBA has helped New Yorkers build and sustain vibrant neighborhoods with services that lay the groundwork for economic stability, educational fulfilment, strong families and a healthy life.
+For over 40 years, CAMBA has helped New Yorkers build and sustain vibrant neighborhoods with services that lay the groundwork for economic stability, educational fulfilment, strong families and a healthy life.
 CAMBA’s 20/20 Vision lays out tangible solutions that support diverse communities where New Yorkers – regardless of their zip codes – have the resources and supports they need to reach their full potential.

 Read about CAMBA's Strategic Plan.